top of page

 Injured parties beware, notice can be used against you too.
 The defendant business owner may claim that the dangerous condition was open and obvious, and no duty was owed by the defendant because the injured party could have avoided it.
 Illinois courts have carved out exceptions to open and obvious dangers, including the “distraction/ forgetfulness exception” and “deliberate encounter exception.”

-Shay & Associates has significant experience handling slip and fall cases.
+The personal injury lawyers at Shay & Associates have significant experience handling slip and fall cases.
 Whether it’s a banana peel, or other foreign substance, we know that injuries from these types of falls are no laughing matter.

 This weblog does not constitute legal advice, and no attorney-client relationship is intended to be established due to reading this weblog.
 If you suffer from the above described injury, you should contact an attorney as soon as possible to ensure that your right to recovery is protected.